sal55/langs/mfeatures.md

         ....
     end

-Even shorter forms include:
+The start value can be omitted when it starts from 1:

-    for i to b do ...            # start from 1 to b do ...                  # this is now the repeat-n-times loop do ...                       # and this is the endless loop
+    for i to b do ...

-Note that such a loop will always count upwards.
-To count downwards, use 'downto' instead of 'to' (or 'inrev' instead of 'in')

-Alternative syntax is:
+To count downwards, use **downto** instead of **to**.
+The **by** step value must always be positive in either case.

+Simple iteration can also be written using:

-    for i in a..b do ...
+    for i in a..b do

+A special case of the following:

+### For Loops: Iterate over Values

+This is:

+    for x in A do

+A should be an indexable type, such as an array, slice or string, but it must be type where the bounds are known.

+x takes on each value in turn (if not already declared, will be auto-declared).
+A slice can be specified:

+    for x in A[i..j] do

+x will be an lvalue; it's not possible to write to an element via x.
+That will be a future development; for now use:

-    for i in A.bounds do ...     # equivalent to for in in A.lwb..A.upb do
+    for i,x in A do

-For iterating over values, use:
+x is as above; i will be the current index.
+Now elements can be modified by writing to A\[i\].

+Iterating over a range is a little special:

-    for x in A do ...            # A must be indexable: array, slice or string
+    for x in A.bounds do          # same as for x:=A.lwb to A.upb do

-The loop index is auto-declared to be a suitable type for the elements of A. To get the index, use:

-    for i,x in A do ...          # i is the index (.lwb to .upb) x is the value
+    for x in a..b do              # same as for x:=a to b do

-x is an rvalue, so you can't change an element of A. This needs to be done as A\[i\] := ...
+Iterating in reverse would use **inrev** not **in**, but not yet ready.

 ### Loop Controls